Fear Factory: Demanufacture and Remanufacture (1995–1997)

 Fear Factory's second album, Demanufacture, was released on June 12, 1995.
-Generally considered the band's defining work, it transitions away from death metal and grindcore to a more groove metal sound, characterized by a mix of rapid-fire thrash and industrial metal guitar riffs, tight, pulse driven drum beats and roaring (rather than growled, but still aggressive) vocals that made way for melodic singing and powerful bass lines.
-The album's production is more refined and the integration of atmospheric keyboard parts and industrial textures upon Cazares' and Herrera's precise musicianship made the songs sound clinical, cold and machine-like and gave the band's music a futuristic feel.
+Generally considered the band's defining work, it transitions away from death metal and grindcore to groove metal, characterized by rapid-fire thrash and industrial metal guitar riffs, tight, pulse driven drum beats, and roaring (rather than growled, but still aggressive) vocals that made way for melodic singing and powerful bass lines.
+The album's production is more refined and the integration of atmospheric keyboard parts and industrial textures upon Cazares's and Herrera's precise musicianship made the songs sound clinical, cold and machine-like and gave the band's music a futuristic feel.
 There were extensive contributions from Reynor Diego as well; adding key samples, loops and electronic flourishes to the group dynamics.

 Demanufacture was awarded the maximum five-star rating in the UK's Kerrang! rock magazine, and went on to become a fairly successful album; whereas Soul of a New Machine failed to chart anywhere.
 Demanufacture made the Top 10 of the Billboard Heatseekers charts and a video was produced for the song "Replica".
 The video was featured in the Test Drive 5 video game for the PlayStation.
 The song "Zero Signal" was featured on the Mortal Kombat film soundtrack (1995).
 Instrumental versions of the title track, "Body Hammer" and "Zero Signal" were later used in PC video game Carmageddon.